majianthu/mvnt/README.md

-# mvnt
+# Multivariate Normality Test with Copula Entropy
-Code for the paper "Multivariate Normality Test with Copula Entropy"
+Code for the paper "Multivariate Normality Test with Copula Entropy" on [arXiv](https://arxiv.org/abs/2206.05956)